gitarcode/rules/rules/code-quality/fix-typos.md

 ---
 title: "Fix Typos"
-description: "Suggest fixes for typos in PR titles, descriptions, and code while learning codebase-specific terminology"
+description: "Suggest fixes for typos in titles, descriptions, and code while learning codebase-specific terminology"
 slug: "fix_typos"
-when: "PRs with new or modified code, comments, documentation, or PR metadata (title/description)"
+when: "PR/MRs with new or modified code, comments, documentation, or metadata (title/description)"
 actions: "Post inline suggestions for typos and update codebase dictionary"
 ---

 # Fix Typos

-Automatically detect and suggest fixes for spelling errors in PR titles, descriptions, code comments, and documentation while learning codebase-specific terminology.
+Automatically detect and suggest fixes for spelling errors in titles, descriptions, code comments, and documentation while learning codebase-specific terminology.

 ## When to Use This

-Apply when PRs include:
+Apply when changes include:
 - Changes to code comments or docstrings
 - Updates to README, documentation files, or markdown content
-- New or modified PR titles and descriptions
+- New or modified titles and descriptions
 - String literals in user-facing messages
 - Variable/function names that include English words